larsbratholm/dsv/task1/README.md

 python -m task1.evaluate data/ task1/model
 ```
 ## Model description
-I fine-tuned a linear classification layer of a LayoutLMv3 model for token classification.
+I fine-tuned a LayoutLMv3 model for token classification.
 Since the given dataset is used in the LayoutLMv3ForTokenClassification notebook,
 I used some of the same data transformation strategies.
 The block-level (per-id) labels were converted into word-level labels,